-- existing infrastructure and easements on the potentially affected land; - the proposed extractive and processing methods, associated equipment and techniques; - the sequencing and staging of activities; - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used; - the known locations of new or altered works and structures and infrastructure necessary for the project at all stages of its development, whether on or off the project lease(s) or rights of way; - any activity that is a prescribed environmentally relevant activity if it were not undertaken on a mining/petroleum lease; and - any new or expanded quarry and screening operations (e.g. from off-site locations) required to service the project.
+- 6.4.1 Describe the following information about the proposal: - existing infrastructure and easements on the potentially affected land - the proposed extractive and processing methods, associated equipment and techniques - the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - the known locations of new or altered works and structures and infrastructure necessary for the project at all stages of its development, whether on or off the project lease(s) or rights of way - any activity that is a prescribed environmentally relevant activity if it were not undertaken on a mining/petroleum lease

+• any new or the project. expanded quarry y and screening operations (e. g. from off-site locations) req uired to service